-In cooperation with SAND, the new English bookstore Love Story of Berlin is presenting an evening on the universal theme of love in all its manifestations on Wednesday, 14 June at 8pm.
-Six Berlin-based English-language writers have written stories, novels, and essays depicting moments of love and heartbreak, casual dating, and coupledom, from the doldrums to cloud nine.
-In a collaborative workshop, the authors have linked excerpts from their separate works into one collective love story, which they will present to you at our reading.
+In cooperation with SAND, the new English bookstore Love Story of Berlin presented an evening on the universal theme of love in all its manifestations on Wednesday, 14 June at 8pm.
+Six Berlin-based English-language writers had written stories, novels, and essays depicting moments of love and heartbreak, casual dating, and coupledom, from the doldrums to cloud nine.
+In a collaborative workshop, the authors linked excerpts from their separate works into one collective love story, which they will present to you at our reading.

 Time: 14 June, 8pm

 Location: Love Story of Berlin, Kastanienallee 88, 10435 Berlin, Germany

 Transportation: M1/Tram 12 Schwedter Straße, U2 Eberswalder Straße